sdm-lang/rust-sdml/sdml-tera/README.md

 to provide an idiomatic implementation of the in-memory model, parser, generators, and the CLI tool.

+It is planned for a more complete version of the CLI functionality to be integrated into the overall SDML CLI at some point.

 The following figure demonstrates this package in the broader project context.

 ```